 In 2004, Chad and Tammy founded the Spring Creek Book Company, with Tammy serving as Chief Financial Officer.
 The book company served as publisher for Chad’s writing.

-Prosecutors say Chad met Lori at a 2018 conference in Utah, where the two felt an “instant connection,” the AP reported.
+Chad met Lori at a 2018 conference in Utah, where the two felt an “instant connection,” according to testimony.
 Friends of the couple who witnessed their meeting said the two claimed they had been married in past lives.

 Chad preached about a light and dark scale for followers and claimed that zombies were able to possess a person’s body.
-Chad claimed that the only way to get rid of a zombie was to destroy a person’s body, the AP reported.
+Chad claimed that the only way to get rid of a zombie was to destroy a person’s body, testimony during his trial revealed.

 On Oct.
 9, 2019, prosecutors say a man dressed in black clothing with a ski mask pointed a gun at Tammy and shot at her multiple times while she was standing in front of her house.
 In a police report filed at the time, investigators said that Chad organized the shooting.
 Tammy was not injured.